estevez-dev/estevez-dev.github.io/smart-home/_posts/2021-01-13-using-stepper-motor-to-control-amplifier-volume-knob-with-esp8266-and-esphome.md

 * IN3 of motor driver -> D7 on Wemos
 * IN4 of motor driver -> D8 on Wemos

-!
-Note that ESPHome currently supports only two types of stepper motor drivers.
+**Note** that ESPHome currently supports only two types of stepper motor drivers.
 See ESPHome [documentation](https://esphome.io/components/stepper/index.html) for more info.
+{: .notice--info}

 <div class="adsblock">
 <script async src="https://pagead2.googlesyndication.com/pagead/js/adsbygoogle.js"></script>